Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 2. **Skeletal structure** — hip width, shoulder width, how you're built

-3. **Personal preference** — some people like more sink, some like less
+3. **Personal preference** — some people like more cushioning, some like less

 A 60kg person with back pain needs completely different firmness than a 110kg person with back pain.
 Same condition, completely different solution.